Estimation of functional diversity and species traits from ecological monitoring data: Analysis of the Baltic Sea data

-For comparison of the dynamics of functional diversity at different stations (Fig.~4, the main text), we carried out a regression analysis of the dependence of functional diversity on the year at different stations (Fig.~\ref{SStatTrends}).
+For comparison of the dynamics of functional diversity at different stations (Fig.~4), we carried out a regression analysis of the dependence of functional diversity on the year at different stations (Fig.~\ref{SStatTrends}).
 Since we did not identify a statistically significant seasonal effect on functional diversity, the regression analysis was performed without grouping the data by seasons, but the data were grouped by seasons for clarity when plotting the figure.
 All coastal stations, with the exception of station 4, show a positive temporal trend in functional diversity, associated with the fact that samples at the beginning of the observations show a wide range of diversity, while samples closer to the end of the observations are characterized mostly by high functional diversity.
 Coastal station 4, located at the exit of the Curonian Lagoon, is the only coastal station that shows only a small statistically insignificant temporal trend, which is explained by the fact that the functional diversity at this station was at a high level throughout the entire observation period.
 In contrast to the coastal stations, the samples from off-shore stations (1B, 20, 64, 65) do not show a positive trend in functional diversity and are characterized by a reduced level of functional diversity throughout the entire observation period compared to the coastal stations.
+The dynamics of some selected i-traits are shown in Fig.~\ref{figTraitDyn}